radon-h2020/radon-functionhub-client/README.md

 ### User account & Navigation
 1. Create a user account on [FunctionHub](https://cloudstash.io)
+2. Store the deploy token given to you
-2. Navigate through the website to discover different options for functions
+3. Navigate through the website to discover different options for functions

 ### Pushing functions to FunctionHub using CLI